Higher Advanced Japanese

 Scope and syllabus

-This course further develops and consolidates the communication skills, reading skills and writing skills which were enhanced during the year abroad in Japan, and mediation skills both from English to Japanese and from Japanese to English.
+This module further develops and consolidates the communication skills, reading skills and writing skills which were enhanced during the year abroad in Japan, and mediation skills both from English to Japanese and from Japanese to English.
 It focuses on current issues such as politics and globalization.
 It aims to prepare the student to use the language skills in society.
 Such exercises as research, comprehension, critical reading, discussion and academic writing will be conducted to develop the language skills.
 Students will write an essay in Japanese of 5,000 characters and present it.
 The aim will be to reach the Level C1 of CEFR.